miniblog/engine/doc/features.md

 ## General

-- Arranged to allow you to easily version-control just your content.
+- Arranged to allow you to easily version-control just your data.
 - While the focus isn't on flexibility, templates can be overridden, which does give some control over the appearance of your website.
 - Miniblog is written in object-oriented PHP and is unit-tested.
 It was designed to be basic, but robust and extensible.